stephen-knutter/stephen-knutter.github.io/content/blog/2018-11-23-deeply-nested-array-of-subdocuments-mongodb/index.md

 ---
-title: Deeply nested array of subdocuments in mongodb
+title: Access Deeply Nested Array of Subdocuments in Mongodb
 date: "2018-11-23T22:12:03.284Z"
 tags: "mongodb database"
 description: "Access a deeply nested array of subdocuments in mongodb utilizing the aggregation pipeline"